-- 2. If you want to attach a file, for example, a copy of a receipt, click the attachment button then Upload files.
-Browse to and then double-click the file.
-Find out more about attachments
+- 3. If you want to attach a file, for example, a copy of a receipt, click the Attachment button then click Upload files.
+Then browse to and double-click the relevant file.

-- 3. Check the total value of credits and debits balance then click Save.
+- 4. Check the total value of credits and debits balance, then click Save.

 Journal entries don’t normally affect the VAT Return and are used to move values from one nominal ledger account to another.
 However, if required, you can choose to include them on your VAT Return.
 How it affects the VAT Return depends on how you enter the journal.